2 - 3

 Ferndell "[borders] a stream that nourishes tropical plants under the shade of sycamores," according to [HikesPeak.com](https://www.hikespeak.com/trails/ferndell-trail-griffith-park-western-canyon/).

 "Even when other parts of Griffith Park dry out and turn brown, Ferndell stays lush and green, thanks to the recycled water it receives from Griffith Observatory," they continue.
-While Ferndell is over quickly, this provides a fantastic start and end to this beautiful run!
-From the end of Ferndell, you'll begin climbing in earnest on the W Trail—a wide road grade that's smooth and provides easy running, even if it does climb consistently up the mountainside.
+While Ferndell is over quickly, this provides a fantastic start and end to this beautiful hike!
+From the end of Ferndell, you'll begin climbing in earnest on the W Trail—a wide road grade that's smooth and provides easy walking, even if it does climb consistently up the mountainside.

 Singletrack options do exist to bypass the road grade, but this route follows the road to maintain an "Easy" FATMAP difficulty rating.